csswizardry/csswizardry.github.com/_posts/2017-03-16-configuring-git-and-vim.md

 people will now get the nearest integer whether rounded up or down.
 ```

-This expanded message offers up additional insights to why the commit exists and
+This expanded message offers up additional insights as to why the commit exists
-how we implemented it, and is also constrained to 72 characters in width to
+and how we implemented it, and is also constrained to 72 characters in width to
 ensure it fits on most (if not all) terminal screens[^1].

 ## Writing Commit Messages in Vim